Solving A Flea Problem Easily

 Prevention will always be the best solution, rather than having to treat the flea infestation itself.
 Since flea infestation starts mostly from your pets, then have them checked by the vet regularly to have them treated.
 This will prevent any further problems with fleas.

 However, when there are fleas in your house already, effort should be made to get rid of them immediately.
 Here are some ways to get rid of fleas that you can do yourself.

 - You can use your vacuum cleaner to clean the house.
 Vacuum the areas that you think are infested by the fleas.
-Include areas that are under the sofas, cabinets, and tables.
+Including under sofas, cabinets, and tables.
 If you have to move the furniture to vacuum the whole carpet, then do so.

-- Wash all beddings in hot water, including your pet’s.
-This is if you think you already have a flea infestation.
-Then dry the beddings using the highest heat setting to kill the fleas.
+- Wash all bedding in hot water, including your pet’s.
+Then dry the bedding using the highest heat setting to kill the fleas.

 - Sprinkle diatomaceous earth around the house.
 In case you are unfamiliar with this, diatomaceous earth is made of fossilized remains of diatoms.
 It is described as being like tiny shards of broken glass and is highly abrasive for the insects.
 Diatomaceous earth inflicts several tiny cuts on the fleas’ bodies, making them bleed to death.
 You can buy this from your local garden supply stores.

 - You can make a lemon solution by yourself.
 Get a piece of lemon and thinly slice it.
 Put it into a pint of water then boil.
 Pour into a spray bottle.
 Spray the lemon solution onto affected areas.
 Other citrus fruits like oranges, lime, or grapefruit can be used.

 - Wash your pets with flea soap and water.
 This is an effective way to kill the fleas that are latched to your pets.